studentmediene/podkast.radiorevolt.no/INSTALLING.md

 13. Reload the changes by running `sudo service apache2 restart` (Debian/Ubuntu) or `sudo systemctl restart httpd` (Red Hat/Fedora).

-14. Confirm that it works, then eat cake.
+14. Confirm that it works, then eat cake to celebrate.